 Foot-sore, he sat down to rest in the shade of a huge pipal tree, determined not to leave, before he had found a satisfying answer to his question.
 For 49 days and nights he sat here, deep in meditation.
 Then he got up, convinced that he had found the answer.

-Read in depth about The Buddha and Buddhism elsewhere on this website, see Religion: Buddhism.
+The Buddha and Buddhism are descibed in detail on the page Religion: Buddhism.